skycoin/User-Manuals/Initializing your Skywallet.md

 <If you are a Linux user then please make sure to run this script>

-If you already have the latest desktop wallet installed and configured, then you can skip this step.
+If you already have the latest Desktop Wallet installed and configured, then you can skip this step.

 ## Step 2: